BasicWolf/archived-concrete-settings/README.rst

 The project was born out of necessity to manage a huge decade-old Django-based SaaS solution with more than two hundred different application settings scattered around ``settings.py``.
-`What does this setting do?`
+*What does this setting do?*
-`What type is it?`
+*What type is it?*
-`Why does it have such a weird format?`
+*Why does it have such a weird format?*
-`Is this the final value, or it changes somewhere on the way?`
+*Is this the final value, or it changes somewhere on the way?*
-- Sometimes developers spent hours getting answers to those questions.
+Sometimes developers spent *hours* seeking answers to these questions.

 **Concrete Settigns** tackles these problems altogether.
-It was designed to be end-user and developer-friendly.
+It was designed to be developer and end-user friendly.
-The settings are defined in normal Python with few totally valid tricks which significantly improve readability and maintainability.
+The settings are defined via normal Python code with few tricks which significantly improve readability and maintainability.

 Take a look at a small example of Settings class with one boolean setting ``DEBUG``.
-A developer defines the settings in application code, while an end-user decides to read the configuration from a YAML file:
+A developer defines the settings in application code, while an end-user controls the final configuration in a YAML file:

 .. code-block:: python